pololu/qtr-sensors-arduino/README.md

 ### Hardware

-QTR reflectance sensor arrays can be purchased from Pololu's website.
+The QTRSensors library supports Pololu's second-generation dimmable [QTR and QTRX reflectance sensor boards][qtr], as well as [older QTR sensors][older-qtr].
 Before continuing, careful reading of the [QTR Reflectance Sensor Application Note][app-note] is recommended.

+This library also works with the reflectance sensors built into or designed for Pololu robots, such as the [Zumo 32U4 Front Sensor Array](https://www.pololu.com/product/3122).
+However, the dedicated libraries for those robots (e.g. the [Zumo32U4 library](https://github.com/pololu/zumo-32u4-arduino-library)) generally provide an interface that is specific to those sensors and is easier to use.

 ### Software